 What causes Proximal Biceps Rupture?

 Most proximal biceps tendon ruptures occur as a result of wear and tear over time.
 This can be worsened by repetitive shoulder activities.
-Often the same process that causes impingement and rotator cuff syndromes can lead to damage and eventually tearing of the biceps tendon.
-Occasionally in young athletes the proximal biceps can rupture due to an injury such as a fall or lifting a heavy object.
+Often, the same process that causes impingement and rotator cuff syndromes can lead to damage and eventually tearing of the biceps tendon.
+Occasionally, in young athletes, the proximal biceps can rupture due to an injury such as a fall or lifting a heavy object, leading to a torn biceps tendon

 Biceps tendon rupture is common in: